The jobs-to-be-done framework helps understand the reasons why someone buys a particular product.

 But what happens when the context changed?

 The insight: Smartphones turned hundreds millions of people into photographers.
 People started taking a lot of pictures.
 Not all of them are high quality shots.
-So they do not deserve to spend hours editing them with Photoshop.
+So these photos do not deserve to spend hours editing them with Photoshop.

-These new photographers want to feel like they’re taking professional shots.
+These new photographers want to feel like professionals.
 This was a challenge when the cameras built in smartphones—and the algorithms behind them—weren’t as great as they are today.
 They could have used Photoshop.
 But it was too time consuming.

 The opportunity: People wanted something fast, mobile, and social.
 Something that helps them do the job when they’re using their smartphones.